kean/RxNuke/Documentation/Guides/Installation Guide.md

 $ gem install cocoapods
 ```

-> CocoaPods 1.1.0+ is required to build RxNuke.

-To integrate RxNuke into your Xcode project using CocoaPods, specify it in your `Podfile`:
+To integrate Nuke into your Xcode project using CocoaPods, specify it in your `Podfile`:

 ```ruby
 source 'https://github.com/CocoaPods/Specs.git'